textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 ## The shortcode using core short-tags

-The shortcode above was described using regular Textpattern tags, but you could, for kicks, use the same shortcode with the compound-name tags rewritten as [core short-tags](https://docs.textpattern.io/tags/tag-basics/core-short-tags), where possible.
+The shortcode above was described using regular Textpattern tags.
+But you could, for kicks, rewrite the shortcode usng [core short-tags](https://docs.textpattern.io/tags/tag-basics/core-short-tags).
 In other words, this would also work:

 ```html
 <aside<if::yield name="class"> class="<txp:yield name="class" />"</if::yield>>